DFE-Digital/teacher-success/app/views/content/prepare-for-training/how-to-prepare-for-teacher-training.md

 <%= govuk_button_link_to "Find out how to fund your training", "https://getintoteaching.education.gov.uk/funding-and-support", target: "_blank" %>

-## Talk to your provider about any reasonable adjustments
+## Talk to your training provider
+Your training provider may have already been in touch and started your induction.
+Do not worry if not – many providers will wait until September.

+You might want to think about any questions you have about your training to ask during your induction.
+For example, key milestones and assessments throughout the year and what support might be available.

+<%= govuk_button_link_to "What to expect from your teacher training provider", "#" %>

+## Discuss any reasonable adjustments
 Teacher training providers can make adjustments if you need support to become a teacher.
 This includes support for:

 - neurodiversity